 Dave Brubeck On Piano Jazz

 David Warren Brubeck (Dec.
 6, 1920 - Dec.
-5, 2012) in Concord, Calif.
+5, 2012) was born in Concord, California.
 His father was a cattle rancher and his mother taught piano.
 His two older brothers, Henry and Howard, studied to become musicians, but Dave had no intentions of following them, although he took lessons from his mother.
 He could not read sheet music, but played well enough that this deficiency went mostly unnoticed.
 Later, as a student at the College of the Pacific, he initially studied veterinary science and was nearly expelled when one of his professors discovered that he couldn't read music.
 The college agreed to let Brubeck graduate only after he promised never to teach piano.